 The Museum has a small shop that stocks items that we hope will be of interest to our visitors.
 We have a number of locally produced books that help tell the story of Beccles and the surrounding area.
 Some of them are listed below.
 Proceeds from all sales help support the Museum and it is an important source of income for us.
-Should you wished to purchase an item but either the museum is closed or you cannot visit then please email: email@example.com who should be able to help you.
+Should you wish to purchase an item but either the museum is closed or you cannot visit in person then please email: firstname.lastname@example.org who should be able to help you.

 The Clockmakers of Beccles by James Woodrow - Price £4.25 (GBP)

 This attractive book gives details of the 47 clockmakers known to have operated from Beccles, includes a wealth of clock photographs from some local makers.
 Many 'Beccles' clocks have ended up across the world in countries such as the USA and Australia from where the museum has received correspondence.
 The Museum hopes that this book will prompt clock owners to pass details and photographs of their Beccles clocks, by email if possible, for the museums historical records.

 Beccles College A short History by Dorothy Smith and James Woodrow - Price £4.00 (GBP)